Ch. 1: Poppy

 “That’s to your discretion.”

-“I’ll play it by ear, say what comes to me in the moment.”
+“I’ll play it by ear, say what comes to me at the moment.”

 “I’ll be collecting the moment I get off the stage.”